anil-ganti/CC-climate-tech/README.md

 **Guest Lecture** Dr. Tyler Ruggles on Decarbonizing the Electricity System

 **HW Assignment** Net-zero America scenario analysis.
 Break out into groups, each will dive deep into a different NZ scenario.
-Present the scenario, look for the critical technology gaps, opportunities, etc.
+Present the scenario, look for the critical technology gaps, opportunities, etc. See [Net-Zero scenario assignment](netzero_activity.md)

 ### 10/9 Day 4: Next Generation Electricity Production
 Now we'll start looking at the potentially game-changing technical breakthroughs that would shake-up what we've talked about so far.
 This will inclucde a brief intro to next-gen energy storage, fusion energy, and natural hydrogen.